fraunhoferfokus/dredger/Features.md

 Standard handler _livez_ and _readyz_ for the lifecycle of the service will be generated.
 Further, an handler _infoz_ iss added to get the meta information about the service at runtime.

+To restrict the web crawlers a handler for _robots.txt_ is generated and adaptable.

 ### Doc

 The comprehensive documentation of a service should be contained in the OpenAPI specification.
 Therefor, the OpenAPI documentation will also be embedded with the service and online available at runtime (_/doc_).